MPP, which was founded in January 1995, is the largest organization in the U.S. that’s focused solely on ending

-MPP is actually composed of three separate organizations — MPP, founded in 1995, is the main branch that deals with lobbying and ballot initiatives; MPP Foundation, founded in 1996, is the tax-deductible educational branch; and MPP PAC, founded in 2003, is a branch that donates to congressional candidates.
+MPP is actually composed of two separate organizations — MPP, founded in 1995, is the main branch that deals with lobbying and ballot initiatives, and MPP Foundation, founded in 1996, is the tax-deductible educational branch.
 In addition, MPP has state committees in the states where MPP is running ballot initiatives; these state committees are formed and closed every few years.

-MPP typically has approximately 40 employees, two-thirds of whom are based in MPP’s headquarters in Washington, D.C.; this includes a full-time lobbyist on Capitol Hill.
-In addition, MPP has lobbyists on retainer in a number of states capitals around the country
+MPP has approximately 30 employees, two-thirds of whom are based in MPP’s headquarters in Washington, D.C.; this includes a full-time lobbyist on Capitol Hill.
+In addition, MPP has lobbyists on retainer in a number of states capitals around the country.